 The current global pandemic has caused socioeconomic devastation worldwide.

-And it is for this reason, healthcare facilities, pharmaceutical corporations, governments, and World Health Organization (WHO) are tracking the Covid-19 spread closely.
+For this reason, healthcare facilities, pharmaceutical corporations, governments, and the World Health Organization (WHO) are tracking the spread of COVID-19 closely.
 The amount of data generated as a result of close surveillance is immense.

 Insights into the data have helped immensely in informing mitigation strategies.

-In the last few months, the spread of the disease is gone down significantly.
-And this is partly due to the WHO leveraging data and sharing insights openly with governments, research centers, and healthcare facilities.
+In the last few months, the spread of the disease has gone down significantly.
+This is partly due to the WHO leveraging data and sharing insights openly with governments, research centers, and healthcare facilities.

 Some of the charts that the World Health Organization (WHO) used to communicate its data stories successfully include: